funkydope/CarND-Behavioral-Cloning/writeup_MC.md

 Although my model stays on the road for an complete lap, it has trouble in 2 sections.
 The model drives onto the yellow guide lanes but does not drive off the road.

-#### End of Turn 1 - decreasinf radius left turn, before the bridge
+#### End of Turn 1 - decreasing radius left turn, before the bridge
 ![End of Turn 1 - decreasing radius left turn, before the bridge][image2]

 #### End of Turn 3 - only right turn